Narrow down candidates and gain valuable insight for what to expect in your relationship with the designer, and the final deliverables.

 Ask to see references or testimonials from the designer’s previous clients.

-that may be on your mind.
+that’s on your mind.
 If you have questions or concerns, this is the time to voice them.